Truck overturns at Lincoln Tunnel, snarling holiday traffic in New York and New Jersey

 Breaking News Emails

-A garbage truck rolled off an overpass onto Route 495 in Union City, New Jersey, on Wednesday, leaving one person in critical condition, several others injuredor and causing major traffic delays near the Lincoln Tunnel.
+A garbage truck rolled off an overpass onto Route 495 in Union City, New Jersey, on Wednesday, injuring 12 people and causing major traffic delays near the Lincoln Tunnel.

+The 12 individuals were taken to hospitals and are all in stable condition, according to the Hudson County Prosecutor's Office, whose regional collision unit is investigating the crash.

 The Union City Department of Public Works truck toppled off the Palisade Avenue overpass onto Route 495 westbound shortly after 1 p.m., authorities said.
 When the truck rolled off the overpass, it rammed into several cars, NBC New York reported.